Gaël Monfils: 2020: Two titles, loss of form

-2021: Continued struggles, Olympics, 500 ATP career wins
+2021: Olympics, 500 career wins

-Monfils lost in the first round of the 2021 Australian Open to Emil Ruusuvuori in five sets.
+Monfils also lost in the first round of the 2021 Australian Open, to Emil Ruusuvuori in five sets.
 He picked up his first win in over a year in Lyon, beating lucky loser Thiago Seyboth Wild in straight sets.

-In Belgrade's second tournament, Monfils lost to qualifier Roberto Carballés Baena in a third set tie-break.
+In Belgrade's second tournament, Monfils lost to qualifier Roberto Carballés Baena in a third set tiebreak.

-At the French Open, Monfils defeated Albert Ramos-Viñolas in 4 sets, after saving a set point in the second set tie-break.
-In the second round he lost to Mikael Ymer.
-Following the clay season, Monfils quickly turned to the grass.
+At the French Open, Monfils defeated Albert Ramos-Viñolas in four sets, after saving a set point in the second set tie-break.
+In the second round, he lost to Mikael Ymer.
+Following the clay-court season, Monfils quickly turned to the grass.
 At the 2021 Halle Open, Monfils continued to struggle as he lost in the opening round to Lloyd Harris.
-Following this, Monfils quickly turned to the next event of the 2021 Eastbourne International.
+Following this, Monfils quickly turned to the next event of the Eastbourne International.
 He lost in the opening round again, this time to qualifier Max Purcell.

-At the 2021 Canada Masters 1000, Monfils made his first quarterfinal appearance of the year after defeating John Millman and Frances Tiafoe.
+At the Canada Masters 1000, Monfils made his first quarterfinal appearance of the year, after defeating John Millman and Frances Tiafoe.
 He lost to John Isner in straight sets.
-In the next Masters at the 2021 Western & Southern Open in Cincinnati, he defeated Alex De Minaur to reach the last 16, and the 500th win in his career on the ATP tour marking an important milestone.
+In the next Masters at the 2021 Western & Southern Open in Cincinnati, he defeated Alex de Minaur to reach the last 16, and the 500th win in his career on the ATP Tour marking an important milestone.
 Monfils became the 11th active player to reach 500 singles match wins.

 Monfils made his first semifinal of the year at the 2021 Moselle Open.
-As the 3rd seed, he defeated lucky loser Philipp Kohlschreiber in the second round to reach his second tour-level quarterfinal of the season and 8th seed Nikoloz Basilashvili to make the semifinals.
-He lost in the semifinals to 2nd seed Pablo Carreño Busta in straight sets.
-One week later at the 2021 Sofia Open, seeded second, he made his first ATP final in 18 months where he lost to top seed and defending champion Jannik Sinner in straight sets.
+As the third seed, he defeated lucky loser Philipp Kohlschreiber in the second round to reach his second tour-level quarterfinal of the season and eighth seed Nikoloz Basilashvili to make the semifinals.
+He lost in the semifinals to second seed Pablo Carreño Busta in straight sets.
+One week later at the 2021 Sofia Open, seeded second, he made his first ATP Tour final in 18 months but lost to top seed and defending champion, Jannik Sinner, in straight sets.

 He continued his good form, reaching the round of 16 in Indian Wells, Vienna and at home in Paris, where he registered the fastest forehand ever at 190 km/h.